The 6 Characteristics of Effective Praise

 Praise can be an effective tool to encourage students and to motivate them to continue to learn.
 However, we must use appropriate praise in order to accomplish this.
 By being positive, appropriate, and sincere, reinforcing high expectations, promoting independence, and noting effort and progress, we can help our students thrive.

-motivating struglearners bbBarbara Blackburn (@BarbBlackburn) is a best-selling author of 15 books including Rigor is Not a Four Letter Word.
-A nationally recognized expert in the areas of rigor and motivation, she collaborates with schools and districts for professional development.
-Her latest book, Motivating Struggling Learners: 10 Ways to Build Student Success, was published in July 2015.
+motivating struglearners bbBarbara Blackburn (@BarbBlackburn) is a best-selling author of more than 30 books including Rigor is Not a Four Letter Word.
+A globally recognized expert in the areas of rigor and motivation, she collaborates with schools and districts for professional development.
+Her other bestselling books include Motivating Struggling Learners: 10 Ways to Build Student Success and Rigor in Your Classroom: A Toolkit for Teachers.
 Access free resources and sign up for her practice-oriented newsletter at her website.

 MiddleWeb